google/WebFundamentals/src/content/en/updates/2017/02/chrome-57-deprecations.md

 `rtcpMuxPolicy` to "require" and deprecated "negotiate" for following reasons:

 * Non-muxed RTCP uses extra network resources.
 * Removing "negotiate" will make the API surface simpler, since an "RtpSender"/"RtpReceiver" will then only ever have a single transport.

 In Chrome 57, "negotiate" is deprecated.
 We believe this is a non-breaking change since the user will get a deprecation message and `RTCPeerConnection` can still be created.
-Removal is anticipated in Chrome 63 or 64.
+Removal is in Chrome 63.

 [Intent to Deprecate](https://groups.google.com/a/chromium.org/d/topic/blink-dev/OP2SGSWF5lo/discussion) &#124;
 [Chromium Bug](https://bugs.chromium.org/p/chromium/issues/detail?id=685727)